-- CP,X,Y Compare surface X with surface Y. This command is intended primarily for checking the transfer of one surface to another.
+CP,X,Y Compare surface X with surface Y. This command is intended primarily for checking the transfer of one surface to another.
 It should follow all TS or TC instructions as a check of the transfer.
 All 138 words of the sector are checked.
-If an error occurs on any cylinder a TC,CCC,X,Y instruction should be used to transfer that cylinder again. - Note: The PROTECT switch should be off during the CP instruction. - Note: The second program in example 6 of the Helpful Hints portion of this manual is an equivalent OPDSN program for the CP,X,Y instruction. - CR [,[XXXX] [,[H] [,SS]]]
+If an error occurs on any cylinder a TC,CCC,X,Y instruction should be used to transfer that cylinder again.

+- Note: The PROTECT switch should be off during the CP instruction. - Note: The second program in example 6 of the Helpful Hints portion of this manual is an equivalent OPDSN program for the CP,X,Y instruction.

+CR [,[XXXX] [,[H] [,SS]]]

 Cold load read.
 Issue a cold load read to unit $\emptyset$ , head H, and sector SS.
 (XXXX = word count.)
 Default head and sector is $\emptyset$ .
-Default word is 128. $\emptyset \leq H \leq 3$
+Default word is 128. $\emptyset \le H \le 3$

-- CS [,N] Change sector variable in diagnostic by N modulo number of sectors on the drive.
+- CS [,N] Change sector variable in diagnostic by N modulo number of sectors on the currently addressed drive.
 This only changes the value in the processor.
 To notify the controller of this change, follow the CS instruction with a RL instruction.
-(Default = 1.) - CW,X,Y Change word X (decimal) of the write buffer to Y (octal). $\emptyset \leq X \leq 1023$ - DA Request Disc Address.
+(Default = 1) - CW,X,Y Change word X (decimal) of the write buffer to Y (octal). $0 \le X \le 1023$ for 32K-bytes of memory and 8191 for 64K-bytes - DA Request Disc Address.
 The two words returned from the controller contain the current cylinder, head, and sector stored in the controller.
 The two words are placed in the first two words of the read buffer.
 To display the two words, follow the DA instruction with DR,0,1.
 The values displayed are octal values.
 The first word is the current cylinder; the second word has the head and sector in the upper and lower bytes, respectively.